Oregon Naval Militia

 The Oregon Naval Militia is the unorganized naval militia of the state of Oregon.
 As a naval militia, the Oregon Naval Militia was a reserve unit organized as a naval parallel to the Oregon National Guard.

 History

 In 1910, USS Boston was assigned to the Oregon Naval Militia by the Secretary of the Navy.
 From 15 June 1911 to September 1916, she served as a training vessel for the naval militia.

 In 1915, a bill was introduced to the Oregon Legislative Assembly for the purpose of disbanding the naval militia.
 However, at the urging of the Secretary of the Navy, Josephus Daniels, the Governor of Oregon instead signed a bill funding and reorganizing the Oregon Naval Militia.

 In 1916, the Oregon Naval Militia performed its annual training aboard USS Marblehead which served as a training ship for the Oregon Naval Militia until 1917 when it was placed back on commission with the Navy.
 By April 1916, an aeronautical section had been added to the organization.

+In 1917, Oregon's naval militia was merged into federal service and became a component of the U.S. Navy Reserve, marking the end of the Oregon Naval Militia.